BZoennchen/Pages/_drafts/musical-interrogation-IV.md

 ...
 ```

-By increasing the dimension of the embedding, the sequence length, the number of heads within a block and the number of blocks we can drastically increase the size and power of our (Encoder-)Transformer.
+By increasing the dimension of the embedding, the sequence length, the number of heads within a block and the number of blocks we can drastically increase the size and power of our (Encoder-)transformer.
 However, this will rapidly increase the memory requirements and training time.

 ## Attention-Free Transformer